NavpreetDevpuri/dash/README.md

 ## 🛠️ Technical Stack

 - **Frontend**:
-  - ReactJS with Material UI
+  - ReactJS with Material UI (in progress)
   - WebSocket client for real-time updates
   - Responsive design for multiple device types